QuantVI/succ_algo_trdng/left_off.md

 need to test `price_retrieval.py` functionality.

 ##### intermediate
-for now, i will test files using a (possibly matching) single file. so for each .py used in the applicaiton, there will be another .py with thest for that file.
+for now, i will test files using a (possibly matching) single file. so for each .py used in the applicaiton, there will be another .py with tests for that file.

 ##### conclusion
 with the test file in place, the next thing to do would be to add the approprate code to put the dataframe data into the MySQL database, symbol by symbol.